 10 Fun Summer Activities for Kids

-This highly active game involving both agility and teamwork has grown increasingly popular in the U.S. in recent years.
-To keep kids injury free, be sure they are geared up in appropriate protective equipment, such as shin guards.
-Soccer players should also wear shoes with cleats or ribbed soles to prevent slipping.
+1. Soccer: This highly active game involving both agility and teamwork continues to grow in popularity in the U.S. To keep kids injury free, be sure they wear shin guards and shoes with cleats or ribbed soles to prevent slipping.

-With a variety of forms to choose from, martial arts are a great way to get kids involved in a sport that incorporates strength, coordination and mental discipline.
+2. Martial arts: With a variety of forms to choose from, martial arts incorporate strength, coordination and mental discipline.
 Proper training and equipment to prevent injury are a must.

-Bicycle riding is a fun activity for the whole family.
-Experts suggest that children ride on sidewalks and paths until they are at least 10 years old, show good riding skills and are able to follow the rules of the road.
-Helmets, of course, are a necessity for both children and adults.
+3. Bike riding: Bicycle riding is fun for the whole family.
+Children should ride on sidewalks and paths until they are at least 10 years old and able to follow the rules of the road.
+Helmets, of course, are a necessity for children and adults.

-Nothing beats splashing around a pool with friends, and swimming offers the benefits of a full-body workout for both young and old.
+4. Swimming: Swimming offers the benefits of a full-body workout for all ages.
 The American Academy of Pediatrics recommends swimming lessons for children ages four and up, although classes are available for babies and toddlers as well.

-Whether it’s a round of HORSE, a game of one-on-one or a full-court competition, basketball is ideal for developing hand-eye coordination and teamwork.
-Encourage children under the age of seven to use a smaller foam or rubber ball, and lower the height of the basket if possible.
+5. Basketball: Basketball is ideal for developing hand-eye coordination and teamwork.
+Encourage children under the age of seven to use a smaller foam or rubber ball, and lower the height of the basket, if possible.

-Whether your kids like ballet or hip-hop, dancing encourages them to be creative and move their bodies freely.
-For video arcade fans, innovative games can challenge opponents to follow a dance routine while watching the video.
+7. Dancing: Dancing encourages kids to be creative and move their bodies freely.
+For video gamers, innovative games can challenge opponents to follow a dance routine on the screen.
 Kids can spend time learning new moves while also getting a great workout.

-Whether snowboarding in the winter, surfing in the summer or skateboarding year-round, kids love to be on the board.
-Injury risk, however, is higher for these sports.
-For both snowboarding and skateboarding, kids should wear helmets to prevent head injuries, and surfers or boogie-boarders should always be accompanied by an adult.
+8. Board sports: Whether winter snowboarding, summer surfing or skateboarding year-round, kids love to be on the board.
+Snowboarders and skateboarders should wear helmets to prevent head injuries, and surfers or boogie-boarders should always be accompanied by an adult.

-Ice skating, inline skating and hockey can be both fun and safe, as long as appropriate protective gear such as a helmet, wrist guards and knee pads are worn.
-Hockey players should wear a helmet with foam lining and a full facemask; a mouth guard; pads for shoulders, knees, elbows and shins; and gloves.
+10. Ice skating/inline skating/hockey: Skating can be both fun and safe, as long as appropriate protective gear such as a helmet, wrist guards and knee pads are worn.
+Hockey players should wear a helmet with foam lining and a full facemask; a mouth guard; gloves; and pads for shoulders, knees, elbows and shins.